MGM Grand Garden Arena: College sports

-From 2014 to 2017, the MGM Grand Garden Arena hosted The Roman Main Event, then called The MGM Resorts Main Event, an 8-team college basketball tournament held during Monday and Wednesday of Thanksgiving week of NCAA Division I men's basketball season.
+From 2014 to 2017, the MGM Grand Garden Arena hosted the Roman Main Event, then called The MGM Resorts Main Event, an 8-team college basketball tournament held during Monday and Wednesday of Thanksgiving week of NCAA Division I men's basketball season.

+Starting in 2025, the arena will host eight First Round and four Quarterfinal games of the College Basketball Crown.

 Bull riding

 The Professional Bull Riders (PBR) held its annual World Finals event at the MGM Arena from 1994 to 1998 before moving to the Thomas & Mack Center in 1999 and then to T-Mobile Arena in 2016.
 The PBR later returned on June 11 and 12, 2021 for an Unleash the Beast Series event in its first visit to the MGM Arena since 1998.

-Awards shows
+Award shows

-Latin Grammy Awards
+The arena has frequently hosted various awards shows.
+It was the site of the Billboard Music Awards from 1997 to 2006, from 2011 to 2015 and in 2018, 2019 and 2022.

+It was a consistent site for the Academy of Country Music Awards and served as host from 2006 to 2019, with the exception of 2015 and 2017.

-The MGM Grand Garden Arena has hosted the Latin Grammy Awards six times.
-The arena hosted the Latin Grammy Awards in 2014, 2015, and from 2017 to 2019.
-It was most recently held at the arena in 2021.
+The MGM Grand Garden Arena has hosted the Latin Grammy Awards six times: 2014, 2015, from 2017 to 2019, and in 2021.
+The arena will host the upcoming 26th Annual Latin Grammy Awards on November 13, 2025.
+The MGM Grand Garden Arena is one of three venues in Las Vegas that have hosted the Latin Grammy Awards which are typically held in Las Vegas.

-Grammy Awards

 The arena hosted the 64th Annual Grammy Awards on April 3, 2022, marking the first time the Grammy Awards were held in Las Vegas.

-Academy of Country Music Awards

-The venue was a consistent site for the Academy of Country Music Awards and has served as host twelve times since 2006, including 2018's event which was the first following the 2017 Las Vegas shooting, which occurred roughly 1 mile away.
-The ceremony moved to Allegiant Stadium in 2022.
+The ceremony was originally scheduled to be held on January 31, 2022, at the Crypto.com Arena in Los Angeles; however, the Recording Academy postponed the ceremony indefinitely due to health and safety concerns related to the COVID-19 Omicron variant.
+The MGM Grand Garden Arena was chosen due to resultant scheduling conflicts with the Crypto.com Arena.